USAspendingexplorer/USAspending-explorer/README.md

 Explore the our GitHub Repository to find the code for producing the visualizations and running the shiny app.

+And access this url to use USAspending-Explorer on your browser: https://usaspending-explorer.shinyapps.io/USAspending_Explorer/

 ## Launch this application in your R console

+You can also run this aplication locally in your R console by running this code:
 ```R
 devtools::install_github("rstudio/leaflet")